martavoi/aspnetcore-docker-mssql-nginx-elk-sample/README.md

 ### Prerequisites

 You have to install [Docker](https://docs.docker.com/engine/installation/) first to get things done.
-For development all that you need are [ASP.NET Core SKD](https://www.microsoft.com/net/download/core).
+For development all that you need is [ASP.NET Core SKD](https://www.microsoft.com/net/download/core).

 ### Installing